 Which Players Need to Be Involved in Communications?

 Your prospective customer, vendor or business partner must mirror your own business’s system and compliance measures.
 This necessitates ongoing communications.
-“That’s why this whole thing is so important,” explains Anthony Jones, Senior Partner at AWA.
+“That’s why this whole thing is so important,” explains Anthony Jones, Senior Partner at I.S.
+Partners.
 “Your security approach must mirror your customers, business partners, clients’ efforts; all their requirements need to align and work in unison.”

 Making sure their information technology team understands your system and data needs as well—particularly relating to internal controls and objectives—is crucial to properly aligning their system, as needed.
 The business must also commit to ensuring that their own staff complies with the security required by your own organization to avoid any unauthorized usage or errors that put your data at risk.
 It may also help if the business has a compliance officer on staff to take the lead on regulatory issues.